-330. Bank records associated with Devonshire's account at BSI Bank in Switzerland confirm that 1MDB's "investment" in Devonshire was intended, from the outset, as a means to transmit money to Tanore.
-Account opening records indicate that Devonshire opened an account at BSI Lugano on or about March 18, 2013 for the specific purpose of collecting funds beneficially owned by 1MDB and transmitting those funds to a third-party holding company identified by 1MDB officials.
-According to an internal bank memorandum describing the anticipated pass-through transactions, the "target investment holding [company] . . . will be controlled and owned by [1MDB Global's] trusted investment nominee - Mr Tan Kim Loong."
-The bank understood that the transactions were structured in this layered fashion to allow 1MDB Global "to dissociate it[self] from the assets by using fiduciary fund structures."

-3. The Funds Transferred to Tanore Were Not Used for the Benefit of 1MDB or ADMIC
+1 outset, as a means to transmit money to Tanore.
+Account opening records indicate that 2 Devonshire opened an account at BSI Lugano on or about March 18, 2013 for the 3 specific purpose of collecting funds beneficially owned by 1MDB and transmitting those 4 funds to a third-party holding company identified by 1MDB officials.
+According to an 5 internal bank memorandum describing the anticipated pass-through transactions, the 6 "target investment holding [company] will be controlled and owned by [1MDB 7 Global's] trusted investment nominee - Mr Tan Kim Loong."
+The bank understood that 8 the transactions were structured in this layered fashion to allow 1MDB Global "to 9 dissociate it[self] from the assets by using fiduciary fund structures."
+10 3.
+The Funds Transferred to Tanore Were Not Used for the Benefit of

-331. Bank statements for the Tanore Account demonstrate that funds transferred to the Tanore Account were not thereafter transferred to an account belonging to ADMIC or used for investment purposes with any apparent legitimate business connection to ADMIC or 1MDB.
+- 3. The Funds Transferred to Tanore Were Not Used for the Benefit of 1MDB or ADMIC - 331.
+Bank statements for the Tanore Account demonstrate that funds transferred to the Tanore Account were not thereafter transferred to an account belonging to ADMIC or used for investment purposes with any apparent legitimate business connection to ADMIC or 1MDB.

-332. Instead, funds from the Tanore Account were sent to an account belonging to MALAYSIAN OFFICIAL 1, and were also used by TAN and LOW to purchase art.
+- 332. Instead, funds from the Tanore Account were sent to an account belonging to MALAYSIAN OFFICIAL 1, and were also used by TAN and LOW to purchase art.
 Funds from the Tanore Account were also used by LOW to acquire a substantial interest in a luxury hotel in New York City.
-These uses were inconsistent with the intended purpose of the bond proceeds as set forth in the offering circular and the April 23, 2013, 1MDB press release.

-333. TAN and LOW provided Falcon Bank with a number of fraudulent documents, including loan and investment agreements, intended to justify the sizeable transfers of funds into and out of the Tanore and Granton Accounts in the days and weeks following the 2013 bond sale.
-The documentation was sufficiently suspicious to trigger concern among Falcon Bank officials.

-334. On or about March 25, 2013, the Bank Manager of Falcon Bank inSingapore ("Falcon Bank Manager") called the CEO of Falcon Bank ("Falcon Bank
+These uses were inconsistent with the intended purpose of the bond proceeds as set forth in the offering circular and the April 23, 2013, 1MDB press release. - 333.
+TAN and LOW provided Falcon Bank with a number of fraudulent documents, including loan and investment agreements, intended to justify the sizeable transfers of funds into and out of the Tanore and Granton Accounts in the days and weeks following the 2013 bond sale.
+The documentation was sufficiently suspicious to trigger concern among Falcon Bank officials. - 334.
+On or about March 25, 2013, the Bank Manager of Falcon Bank in Singapore ("Falcon Bank Manager") called the CEO of Falcon Bank ("Falcon Bank